c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 and define a couple of ``postconf -e name=value`` commands.

 When set to ``2`` (email catch-all) postfix is started, but no mail will leave the DreamDevBox.
-It is automatically internally routed the the devilbox mail account and you can see each sent mail in the bundled intranet: https://localhost/mail.php
+It is automatically internally routed the the dreamdevbox mail account and you can see each sent mail in the bundled intranet: https://localhost/mail.php

 +-------------------------+--------------------------------------+---------------------------------------------------+